rrevenantt/antlr4rust/README.md

 Also API very likely will have some changes.

 Currently requires nightly version of rust.
-This very likely will be the case until specialization and try blocks are stabilized.
+This very likely will be the case until `specialization`,`try_blocks` and `unsize` features are stabilized.

-Remaining things:
+Remaining core things:
-- [ ] Parser
-  - [ ] some internal optimizations
-  - [ ] retrieve child by index if children have labeled alternatives
-- [ ] Generator
-  - [ ] CI
+- [ ] Performance
+  - [ ] Some redundant cloning is happening inside which can result in performance degradation in some corner cases for left recursive rules
 - [ ] Documentation
+  - [ ] Quite some things are already documented but
 - [ ] API stabilization
   - [ ] Rust api guidelines compliance

-### Dependencies
+### Usage

+Add to `Cargo.toml`
 ```toml
 [dependencies]
 lazy_static = "1.4"
 antlr-rust = "0.1"
 ```
+and `#![feature(try_blocks)]` in your project root module

-### Differencies with Java
+### Differences with Java
-Although Rust runtime API is made as close as possible to Java, there are quite some differences because Rust is not OOP and is much more explicit.
+Although Rust runtime API is made as close as possible to Java, there are quite some differences because Rust is not an OOP language and is much more explicit.

- - All rule context variables should implement `Default`.
+ - All rule context variables (rule argument or rule return) should implement `Default + Clone`.
+ - If you are using labeled alternatives, struct generated for rule is a enum with variant for each alternative
+ - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` or `ParseTreeWalker` should be used

+### Unsafe
+Currently unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)

 ### Future improvements:
- - make parsing zero copy(i.e. use &str instead String in token and &Token in tree nodes)
+ - make parsing zero copy(i.e. use &str(or Cow) instead String in token and &Token in tree nodes)
  - use & instead of Rc for nodes in parser
  - support no_std(although alloc would still be required)
  - support stable rust
+ - visitor

 ## Licence